-The requirements for the baccalaureate degree apply to all candidates for the baccalaureate degree at Hendrix.
+The general requirements of the college apply to all candidates for the baccalaureate degree at Hendrix.
 These requirements include the Collegiate Center (I, II, III, and IV below); requirements beyond the Collegiate Center regarding the number, selection, and level of performance in courses counted toward the degree (V, VI, and VII); the requirements regarding majors, minors; and the Senior Capstone Experience requirements (VIII, IX).